cbos/cbos.github.io/content/posts/20240302-grafana-scenes-development-tips/index.md

 Creating an app for your use case can be challenging.
 By seeing other apps, you might get inspired, at least that is how it works for me.
 New ideas arise based on other apps.

 ## 8) Use Application Observability and Frontend Observability as inspiration
-If you are wondering how apps created with Grafana Scenes can look like, please have a look at [Application Observability](https://grafana.com/products/cloud/application-observability/) and [Frontend Observability](https://grafana.com/products/cloud/frontend-observability-for-real-user-monitoring/).
+If you are wondering how apps created with Grafana Scenes can look like, have a look at [Application Observability](https://grafana.com/products/cloud/application-observability/) and [Frontend Observability](https://grafana.com/products/cloud/frontend-observability-for-real-user-monitoring/).
 As far as I can tell without seeing the code, these are also built with Grafana Scenes.

 # Let it grow